A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Multi-scale representation of clumps and YSOs in NGC 2264

 \section{Multi-scale representation of clumps and YSOs in NGC$~$2264}

 In this section, our goal is to probe the existence of a hierarchical cascade in NGC$~$2264.
 As we want to investigate this cascade along spatial scales, we use a collection of Herschel maps of NGC$~$2264 obtained at different wavelengths to extract a set of gaseous clumps covering a large range of spatial scales.
-Using then a network-based approach, we connect the nested clumps and identify disconnected graph components to evaluate the degree of hierarchy in regards to the number of final nodes they each contain.
+Using a network-based approach, we then connect the nested clumps and identify disconnected graph components to evaluate the degree of hierarchy in regards to the number of final nodes contained in each of these components.